We explain the rules around getting a work visa in the UAE, including eligibility, costs, and how the golden visa system works.

 Data from World Bank shows that the UAE’s population is around 9.8 million.
 Around 70% of this figure lives in the two largest emirates: Dubai and Abu Dhabi.

-The UAE is a hotbed for expat workers.
+The UAE is a hotbed for expat workers with a business culture that keeps its’ eye on the world.
 The United Nations estimates that 88% of the population is foreign.
 Expats in the UAE most commonly hail from India, Pakistan, Bangladesh, the Philippines, and Iran.

 Work visas in the UAE